 If you would prefer to have your yarn caked for you please leave a note with your order.

-For hand dyed yarn or knitted items I would suggest hand washing your finished items gently in cold water with a gentle, suitable wool wash, such as Soak, or Eucalan, or just plain water.
-Olive oil soap bars are good and, at a push, a gentle shampoo.
+For hand dyed yarn or knitted items I would suggest hand washing your finished items gently in cold water.
+If you choose to use a wool wash, choose one that is gentle, and a dedicated wool wash, such as Soak, or Eucalan.
+I just use plain water!
+Olive oil soap bars are ok, and, at a push, a gentle shampoo.
 Wool is more like hair than general clothing fabrics.

 Hand dyed yarns may, on occasion, 'bleed' into your washing water - this is due to a little excess dye being left over from the dyeing process and should rinse out.
 You might find this with standard clothing - it’s a little like a new pair of jeans needing to be washed separately to start with.

 Scented wool washes, lanolin, or knitting with hand creams, or even just the pH of our skin can sometimes cause the dyes to bleed - this is called 'crocking'.
 In the event of this happening with your yarn I cannot accept returns or refund your purchase.